veggero/nylo/README.rst

        (5, 15, 10, 10)
    )

-As you can see, Nylo easier to understand.
+As you can see, Nylo is easier to understand.

 Curried function and classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~